Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 Not all database systems support the SELECT TOP clause.MySQL supports the LIMIT clause to select a limited number of records, while Oracle uses ROWNUM .

+40. With SQL, how can you return all the records from a table named "Customers" sorted descending by "FirstName"?

+SELECT * FROM Customers ORDER BY FirstName DESC;
+Same answers as for the previous 2 questions apply.